tlikonen/cl-just-getopt-parser/README.md

     ("foo" "bar" "-v")
     (#\x #\y #\z "none")

-In programs it is probably the most convenient to call this function through `cl:multiple-value-bind` so that the return valuas are bound to different variables:
+In programs it is probably convenient to call this function through `cl:multiple-value-bind` so that the return values are bound to different variables:

     (multiple-value-bind (options other unknown)